rramnauth2220/cpsc-531-supercollider/README.md

 	);
 ```

 Similar ```PBind```s are implemented for the remaining samples.
 In version 2 of the Matrix Beats Project, I implemented a general PBind that is somewhat independent of the index of the corresponding sample file in the buffer array.
-This is so I can represent a collection of bassdrums, for example, using only one ```PBind```.
+This is so I can represent a collection of, for instance, bassdrums using only one ```PBind```.
 Furthermore, this adds a extra dimension of user-customization&mdash;being able to select even the specific sample used in the beat.

 ```cpp
 ~bassdrums = Pbind(